vishalssharma/Encryp-Decryp/README.md

 # Encryp-Decryp
-An C++ Qt app for Encryption and Decryption aogorithms
+A GUI C++ Qt app for Encryption and Decryption algorithms in network security such as Caesar Cipher, Playfair Cipher, DES Block Cipher, RC4 Stream Cipher and RSA asymmetric Cipher.